 - Rip the Regag bread into smaller pieces and set aside.

-- In a large pot, place the lamb shoulders in four liters of water with diced onion, tomato, tomato paste and spices.
+- In a large pot, place the lamb shoulders in four liters of water with diced onion, tomato, tomato paste, and spices.

-This is a delicious dried apricot drink is a must-try traditional food in UAE.
+This delicious dried apricot drink is a must-try traditional food in UAE.
 It’s a unique and refreshing accompaniment to your Iftar and Eid table, something that is definitely a must given the hot weather!

 400 gm kamarudeen (dried apricot) sheet